Paper 2025/177

 Abstract

 Lund et al. (JACM 1992) invented the powerful Sumcheck protocol that has been extensively used in complexity theory and in designing concretely efficient (zero-knowledge) arguments.
 In this work, we systematically study Sumcheck in the context of secure multi-party computation (MPC).
-Our main result is a new generic framework for lifting semi-honest MPC protocols to maliciously secure ones, with a {\em constant} multiplicative overhead in {\em both} computation and communication, and in the best case, only an additional logarithmic communication cost.
-In general, our approach applies to any semi-honest linear secret-sharing based MPC secure up to additive attacks, where linear secret-sharing can be enhanced with an authentication mechanism.
+Our main result is a new unified framework for lifting semi-honest MPC protocols to maliciously secure ones, with a small {\em constant} multiplicative overhead in {\em both} computation and communication.
+In general, our approach applies to any semi-honest, linear secret-sharing based dishonest majority MPC secure up to additive attacks, where linear secret-sharing can be enhanced with an authentication mechanism.
 At a high-level, our approach has a highly distributive flavor, where the parties jointly emulate a Sumcheck prover to prove the correctness of MPC semi-honest evaluations in zero-knowledge, while simultaneously emulating a Sumcheck verifier to verify the proof themselves.
-Along the way, we provide a new perspective on the {\em fully linear interactive oracle proof} (FLIOP) systems proposed by Boneh et al. (CRYPTO 2019).
-That is, essentially distributed Sumcheck on proving a batch of multiplications can be viewed as an optimized concrete instantiation of the FLIOP-based approach.

 Metadata